Obesity and chronic kidney disease

 You may be able to lose weight through lifestyle changes, such as:

-• Eat a diet rich with fruits, vegetables, whole grains and lean proteins.
+• Incorporate fruits, vegetables, whole grains and lean proteins in your meals

 • Avoid processed foods and foods high in sugar and salt.